TCA166/mcSavefileParsers/README.md

 ## Compilation

-In order to compile run compile.sh on linux or WSL or if you wish to cross-compile for Windows run winCompile.sh.
+In order to compile first run cNBTcompile.sh and then run compile.sh or if you wish to cross-compile for Windows run winCompile.sh.

+## cNBT

+For parsing of the nbt files I have chosen to use the [cNBT](https://github.com/chmod222/cNBT/tree/master) library.
+These files are located in the appropriately named folder and need to be compiled using the script next to them to make the modelGenerator compile properly.

 ## regionFileReader